Tur\'an Number of Subdivisions of Multipartite Graphs: proof of theorem

 Here we have used Jensen's inequality.

-Next we do a double counting.
-First we can choose one position $k$ in $s$ ways.
-Then we can choose $b\in B$ in at most $n$ ways.
-Next, we can choose the values of the coordinates $v_1,\cdots,v_s, u_k$ in $O(\delta^{s+1})$ ways, because they all are neighbors of the chosen vertex $b$.
-So we obtain $O(n\delta^{s+1})$ ways to choose so far.
+Next we perform a double counting.
+First, we can choose a position $k$ in $s$ ways.
+Then, we can choose $b\in B$ in at most $n$ ways.
+Next, we choose the values of the coordinates $v_1,\cdots,v_s, u_k$ in $O(d^{s+1})$ ways, since they are all neighbors of the chosen vertex $Y$.
+Therefore, the total number of such choices is $O(nd^{s+1})$ so far.

-The degree condition $\delta=\omega(n^{(s^2+1)/(2s+2s^2)})$ implies that
+The degree condition $d=\omega(n^{(s^2+1)/(2s+2s^2)})$ implies that

-Therefore, for some choice of $k, v_1,\cdots,v_s,u_k$ as above, there are at least $\omega(\delta^{s-1})$ ways to choose more coordinates, resulting in a $2s$-tuple satisfying all these conditions described as above.
-Since there are exactly $(s-1)$-coordinates to be decided, we conclude that there are at least $\omega(\delta)$ distinct vertices showing up in these coordinates.
+Therefore, for some choice of $k, v_1,\cdots,v_s,u_k$ as described above, there are at least $\omega(d^{s-1})$ ways to choose the remaining coordinates, resulting in a $2s$-tuple satisfying all the conditions described as above.
+Since there are exactly $(s-1)$-coordinates left to be determined, we conclude that there are at least $\omega(d)$ distinct vertices appearing in these coordinates.
 Therefore, the conclusion of the proposition follows.
-Hence the proof of Theorem~\ref{family_version} is also completed by applying Proposition~\ref{End_of_Janzer}. \end{proof}
+As a result, the proof of Theorem~\ref{family_version} is also completed, by applying Proposition~\ref{End_of_Janzer}. \end{proof}